 First, the immigration law violations.

 The reasons the applications were denied in the first place was because the professionals at USCIS had found they did not meet even the reduced requirements for investment.
-By implication, the applications themselves were fraudulent and consequently in violation of Title 18 United States Code (USC) Section 1549, Fraud Or Misuse of Visas:
+By implication, the applications themselves were fraudulent and consequently in violation of Title 18 United States Code (USC) Section 1549, Fraud Or Misuse of Visas

 Whoever knowingly makes under oath, or as permitted under penalty of perjury under section 1746 of title 28, United States Code, knowingly subscribes as true, any false statement with respect to a material fact in any application, affidavit, or other document required by the immigration laws or regulations prescribed thereunder, or knowingly presents any such application, affidavit, or other document which contains any such false statement or which fails to contain any reasonable basis in law or fact

-Similarly, Mayorkas’ approval of the visas violated Title 8 USC 1324(a)(1)(A)(iv) and (v), Bringing In and Harboring Certain Aliens :
+Similarly, Mayorkas’ approval of the visas violated Title 8 USC 1324(a)(1)(A)(iv) and (v)

 (iv) encourages or induces an alien to come to, enter, or reside in the United States, knowing or in reckless disregard of the fact that such coming to, entry, or residence is or will be in violation of law; or(v) (I) engages in any conspiracy to commit any of the preceding acts, or(II) aids or abets the commission of any of the preceding acts,

 The heart of this misconduct is Mayorkas’s personal relationships with those lobbying him for approval, which would show he was using his office to help out his acquaintances.
 How do we know he had such relationships?
 During the investigation of his alleged misconduct, it appears Mayorkas slipped and lied about some of his relationships.

 asked Mayorkas about the status of visa applications for a Los Angeles film company.
 After an email exchange, Mayorkas and Emerson conversed by phone.

-This would suggest Mayorkas made a false statement under oath, a violation of Title 18 USC Section 1001, False Statements.
+This would suggest Mayorkas made a false statement under oath, a violation of Title 18 USC Section 1001, False Statements

 If true, that would also mean DHS Inspector General Roth’s claim “no laws were broken” is untrue.

 Indeed, there’s something else unusual about the Office of Inspector General’s actions.
 Apparently, it referred the case to the Department of Justice Public Integrity Section

 Roth said later in the hearing that his investigators had consulted with the Justice Department’s Public Integrity Section, but did not believe the investigation turned up evidence of any crime.“We do not believe there was criminal activity involved,” the inspector general said.[Terry Mcauliffe Defends Pushing For Action On Stalled Visas, by Josh Gerstein and Nick Gass, Politico, March 26, 2015]

 does not “consult” with the Department of Justice.
 Instead, investigating law enforcement agencies make their own determination that a crime was committed and seek a prosecution from the Department of Justice.
 It appears this is what occurred—meaning OIG inspectors probably thought a crime was committed.